Boron Carbide Block

 - High temperature resistance

-- High bending strength
+- High flexural strength

-- High-Temperature Equipment: Applied as corrosion-resistant structural blocks in high-temperature furnaces or chemical reaction systems.
+- High-temperature equipment : Applied as corrosion-resistant structural blocks in high-temperature furnaces or chemical reaction systems.

 Boron Carbide Material Properties